 A service to apply for more time, up to 3 months, to file your annual accounts with Companies House has been announced.
-Please visit GOV.UK to apply.

 Applications take around 15 minutes to complete and to get started you’ll need: company number, an email address, information about your extension reasons and any documents that support your application (optional).

 Companies House will temporarily pause the strike off process to prevent companies being dissolved.
 This will give businesses affected by the coronavirus outbreak the time they need to update their records and help them avoid being struck off the register.
-More information can be found at GOV.UK.

 In response to the COVID-19 outbreak, the Association of British Insurers have: